-and thereafter is equal to 100% of the principal amount, in each case together with accrued but unpaid interest to the date of redemption.
+and thereafter is equal to 100% of the principal amount, in each case together with accrued and unpaid interest to the date of redemption.

-If fewer than all of the notes are to be redeemed, the trustee will select the notes to be redeemed by lot, or in its discretion, on a pro rata basis.
+If fewer than all of the notes are to be redeemed, the trustee will select the notes to be redeemed on a pro rata basis by lot, or in accordance with any other method the Trustee considers fair and appropriate.
 If any note is to be redeemed in part only, a new note in principal amount equal to the unredeemed principal portion will be issued.
 If a portion of your notes is selected for partial redemption and you convert a portion of your convertible notes, the converted portion will be deemed to be of the portion selected for redemption.